wellspringcp/wellspring/01-principles/01-principles.md

 The defense, "forceful resistance of the unenforceable", even to lethality, shall form a perfect defense in every n court where the injury is inflicted against one attempting to enforce a thing deemed "unenforceable" by this constitution.

-> [Experimental] If in the act of defending an outlaw, a person harms another, the defendant shall have no defense.

 ## Republic, not Democracy

 The rule of law (i.e., "Republicanism") is that form of government which equally subjects **all** conagents to a publicly published body of law (constitution + legislation) which all conagents can read, understand and make preparations to govern **themselves** by.
 It differs from other forms of government in that every other form of government is rule by whim - whether rule by whim of a single individual or rule by whim of a group or collection of groups.